Sénat conservateur: Rise and fall of an emperor

 The Constitution of the Year XII (1804) proclaimed the First French Empire and increased the Senate's dependency on Napoleon (now emperor).
 Napoleon's rewards to his senators became more and more frequent, as did the senators' shows of allegiance to him.
 On 1 January 1806, in homage to these "sages de l’Empire" (wise-men of the Empire), the emperor granted the senators 54 enemy flags.
 The "sénateur maréchal d’Empire" (marshal of France) Catherine-Dominique de Pérignon then enthusiastically proposed the construction of a triumphal arch to the glory of the emperor, a suggestion warmly backed by his colleagues, including senator Bernard Germain de Lacépède.

-Napoléon summoned into the Senate the French princes, the Great Dignitaries and all his choicest friends, with no limit on numbers.
+Napoléon summoned into the Senate the French princes, the Great Dignitaries and his closest friends, with no limit on numbers.
 He granted this to his brother Joseph, but also to Cambacérès, Chaptal, Fouché, Fontanes, Tronchet and generals such as Caulaincourt and Duroc.

-Despite being laden with Napoleon's favours, the senators nonetheless proclaimed his fall on 3 April 1814 and summoned Louis XVIII to take the throne.
+Despite being laden with Napoleon's favours, the senators nonetheless proclaimed his fall on 3 May 1814 and summoned Louis XVIII to take the throne.
 Louis XVIII abolished the senate.